MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zero-trust.md

   - [Azure landing zone Terraform deployment with Zero Trust network principles](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/blob/main/docs/wiki/%5BExamples%5D-Deploy-ZT-Network.md)

 - For information about how to apply Zero Trust principles to the application delivery, see [Zero Trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall).
-- For information about how to build a plan for workload networking, see [Zero Trust deployment plans with Azure](/security/zero-trust/apply-zero-trust-azure-services-overview).
+- For information about how to create a plan for workload networking, see [Zero Trust deployment plans with Azure](/security/zero-trust/apply-zero-trust-azure-services-overview).

 ## Visibility, automation, and orchestration